 does pre workout make you poop more

-Why Does Pre-Workout Make You Poop?
-The Real Science Explained
+TL;DR — Does Pre-Workout Make You Poop?

 What Causes Pre-Workout Poop?
-The 4 Ingredients
+The 5 Ingredients Doing the Work

-1. Caffeine (200-400 mg per scoop)
+1. Caffeine (200 to 400 mg per scoop)

 2. Sugar Alcohols (Sorbitol, Xylitol, Erythritol)